dataset-ninja/massachusetts-buildings/README.md

-# Massachusetts Buildings
+# Massachusetts Buildings Dataset

-Massachusetts Buildings is a dataset for instance segmentation, semantic segmentation, and object detection tasks.
+Massachusetts Buildings Dataset is a dataset for instance segmentation, semantic segmentation, and object detection tasks.